oweitman/ioBroker.rssfeed/README.md

 **Availability of variable:**

-- articles: an array of all articles.
+- rss.articles: an array of all articles.

 - A subset of the the meta information of an item is available in the article as **meta_name**, **meta_title** and **meta_description**